-The 2021 Guide to Employee Retention Strategy [+free engagement tools]
+The 2022 Guide to Employee Retention Strategy [with tools]

-We’re experiencing a hot recruitment market right now, and leaders in all industries are finding it difficult to fill vacant positions.
-Even if you’re not actively recruiting right now, these conditions pose real challenges.
-A competitive market means that rival employers will go to extreme measures to headhunt the best people on your team.
+It's a hot labor market right now, and leaders in all industries are struggling to recruit.
+This could be bad news, even if you're not actively hiring.
+A competitive labor market means that employers will go to extreme measures to headhunt the best people—including the people on your team.

-An employee retention strategy is about making sure that you hang onto your best people.
+A proactive employee retention strategy will help you hang onto your best people.
 Even if you think your team is relatively settled, it’s crucial that you plan ahead and reduce the factors that might cause your people to consider alternative offers.

 In this guide, we’re going to walk through the steps involved in creating an effective employee strategy.
 You’ll also be able to download a free set of engagement survey questions to ask your team.